MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>Returns the event information for a specified calendar selection.</td>
+    <td>Lets the user view all of their events in a specific date range.
+After a range is selected by the user the event information for the events included in that range are displayed back to the user.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>